NotDevX/LInjectorSave/README.md

 ### Don't ask why the commits are hashes pls.

+## Why LInjector?
+Well, here are some reasons:
+- It's an open-source project, that ensures the program does not contain malware.
+- Injection speed, the injection speed of LInjector has shown advantage over other executors.
+Approaching to about 0.02 seconds or 20 milliseconds.
+- Optimized tab system.
+The tab system in LInjector it's optimized to use no more than 500 megabytes of RAM even with 40 tabs open.
+- Transparency about the state and code of LInjector, I can ensure you'll get a response about LInjector every time.

 ### Is LInjector key-less?
 Yes, LInjector is key-less, free and open-source.